Codecademy/docs/content/pandas/concepts/dataframe/terms/sortvalues/sortvalues.md

 ---
 Title: '.sort_values()'
-Description: 'Sorts values in a DataFrame based on the specified column or columns.'
+Description: 'Sorts values in a DataFrame by one or more selected columns or rows.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'